Did you know that approximately 66% of the variance in elite athletes is explained by genetic factors?

 - Muscular recovery

-- Injuries (including anterior cruciate ligament injuries, Achilles tendon injuries and stress fracture).
+- Injuries, including: anterior cruciate ligament injuries, Achilles tendon injuries, stress fracture and ankle injuries.